 There’s nothing wrong with paper plates, but you’re still going to need to wash some dishes, and you might be without a kitchen sink for some time.
 Make do with what you have!
 Laundry sinks, plastic bins, and even bathtubs or garden hoses can do in a pinch.
 Get into that “camping in our own home” mindset and roll with it.
 It’s temporary!

-Renovations are messy and if they’ve taken over your space, any peaceful retreat your home usually offers is gone.
-With some major renovations taking weeks or months, taking some time to mentally prepare for the chaos goes a long way when it comes to saving your sanity.
+Renovations are messy and if they’ve taken over your space, and any peaceful retreat your home usually offers is gone.
+With some major kitchen renovations taking weeks or months, taking some time to mentally prepare for the chaos goes a long way when it comes to saving your sanity.
 This too shall pass, and soon you’ll be on the other side of it with a beautiful new space, but a few preparations will make it that much easier.

 This is the time to get your clutter under control.
-Obviously, focusing on kitchen or other rooms that will be renovated is the first step, but if you have the time, extend that scrutiny to other areas of your house too.
+Obviously, focusing on the kitchen or other rooms that will be renovated is the first step, but if you have the time, extend that scrutiny to other areas of your house too.
 The more room you have to breathe, the happier you’ll be.
 There’s nothing more frustrating than tripping over and moving around items you don’t even really need or like.
 Donate it, sell it or give it away.

 Designate A Storage Area

 When you empty out a room (or multiple rooms) in order to renovate, all that stuff needs to go somewhere (and you’d swear it multiplies as soon as you start packing).
-Hopefully you’ve pared it down as much as you can, but you’ll need to find a space to store anything you won’t need during the process.
+Hopefully, you’ve pared it down as much as you can, but you’ll need to find a space to store anything you won’t need during the process.
 If you have a spare bedroom, basement space or an empty garage, those will do.
 If not, consider renting a storage unit.
-Many companies offer services that drop a container off on your driveway to use for storage and will come pick it up again when you’re done.
+Many companies offer services that drop a container off on your driveway to use for storage and will come to pick it up again when you’re done.
 This is a great option to temporarily extend the space available.
-Just make sure you check with us first about where the best place it to put it so it’s not blocking any necessary access.
+Just make sure you check with us first about where the best place to put it so it’s not blocking any necessary access.